mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Dabs per Actual Radius
 ^^^^^^^^^^^^^^^^^^^^^^
-    This option describes how many dabs to draw when the pointer moves the distance of brush radius.
+    This option describes how many dabs to draw when the pointer moves the distance of the brush radius.

 Dabs per Second
 ^^^^^^^^^^^^^^^